spidy0x0/burpsuite-pro-installation/README.md

 <h3>Windows</h3>

-  For window, we need openjdk aswell you can donwload it from here:<br>
+  For windows, we need openjdk aswell you can donwload it from here:<br>

   * [Java JDK (13.0.2)](https://www.filehorse.com/download-java-development-kit-64/46499/download/)